 During the winter months, the crowds are the lightest.
-However, visiting during these months may not make sense with most people’s vacation schedules.
-Typically, people visit Hershey when Hersheypark is open.
+However, visiting during these months may not make sense with your vacation schedule.
+Typically, people visit Hershey’s Chocolate World when Hersheypark is open.
 Therefore, if you’re visiting during the amusement park season, plan your visit to Hershey’s Chocolate World early in the morning, when it first opens.

 You’ll want to visit early in the morning for a couple reasons.
-First, if Hersheypark is not open yet (unless you have access to Sweet Start).
+First, you can visit if Hersheypark is not open yet (unless you have access to Sweet Start at Hersheypark).
 If you’re also visiting Hersheypark check out this post full of tips.
 Hersheypark requires a ticket to enter their amusement park and water park (plus the zoo is included too!).
 On the other hand, entering Chocolate World is free.
+However, in 2021, a free, timed entry reservation is required before 5 PM.
 The Chocolate Tour is also free to experience.
 Chocolate World’s other ticketed attractions can be purchased individually or as a package.

 Parking at Hershey’s Chocolate World